-A mishnah (21b) states that if beis din wishes to sell the property of orphans for payment of a debt, it must publicize the sale and take bids for at least 30 days.
-Rabbenu Gershom explains that this is done to ensure that a wide a range of prospective buyers will come and try outbidding one another.
-This will result in the orphans receiving the highest possible price.
+The Mishnah (21b) states that if beis din wishes to sell the property of orphans (to repay a debt they owe), it must publicize its intentions and take bids for at least 30 days.
+Rabbeinu Gershom explains that it must do so in order to ensure that a wide range of prospective buyers will bid on the properties, thus leading to a higher sale price.

-R. Yehuda stated in the name of R. Assi that as a general rule beis din does not sell the property of minor orphans to satisfy debts, unless the loan was given on interest (by a non-Jewish creditor).
-In such a case, beis din is duty-bound to expedite a sale to prevent the further accrual of interest.
-Two reasons are given for beis din not being allowed to sell the property of minor orphans.
+R. Yehudah stated in the name of R. Assi that, as a general rule, beis din does not sell the property of minor orphans to satisfy a debt unless the debt is due to a loan that was given on interest (by a non-Jewish creditor).
+In that case, beis din is duty-bound to expedite a sale to prevent the further accrual of interest.

 Keeping One’s Word

 R. Pappa, however, offers a totally different reason for not selling a minor’s property to satisfy a creditor’s claim.
 He says perias ba’al chov mitzvah – repaying a debt is a mitzvah – and minors are not obligated to fulfill mitzvos.

 According to the Ramban (novella, Bava Basra 174), R. Pappa maintains that orphans’ property are not legally designated as payment for their father’s debt on a biblical level (shibuda lav d’oraysa) even if they inherited the property from their father.
 A debtor normally must repay his debt because he must keep his word.
 Minors, however, are not obligated to observe mitzvos and therefore minor orphans cannot be compelled to fulfill their fathers’ promise.